pozil/sfdc-ui-lookup-lwc/README.md

 }
 ```

+> [!TIP]
-**Tip:** consider working with cookies to store information in a temporary state.
+> Consider working with cookies to store information in a temporary state with an expiry date.

 ### Passing custom data to JavaScript and Apex (optional)